-#MAFS Exclusive: Amani Recaps Her First Dance With Her Stranger Spouse Woody ‘It Was Like Something Out Of A Movie!’
+#MAFS Exclusive: Amani Recaps Her First Dance With Stranger Spouse Woody ‘It Was Like Something Out Of A Movie!’

 “I wish viewers were able to see how deep of a connection Woody and I’s families developed with each other.
 The energy between our families during the wedding celebration was as genuine as everyone sees us being with one another.
 Everyone exchanged phone numbers, laughed, and danced like one big family.
 I couldn’t have imagined a better wedding, especially under these different circumstances.
 I’m happy to have had such an enjoyable wedding process from beginning to end even without knowing my spouse prior to nuptials.”

-Things seem to be so far, so GREAT between these two and we hope things stay that way!
+Things seem to be so far, so GREAT between these two and we hope they stay that way.

-You can see more of these instantly connected cuties when “Married At First Sight” airs tonight at 8 p.m. on Lifetime—-will YOU be watching???
+You can see more of these instantly connected cuties when “Married At First Sight” airs tonight at 8 p.m. on Lifetime.

 Comments